EaphoneTech/eaphone-spring-data-query/README.md

 Note that `DataTablesRepository` extends `PagingAndSortingRepository` so it already contains functionalities like `findAll(Pageable)` and `save()`.

 ### Expose fields on view ###

+Only fields marked with `@JsonView(DataTablesOutput.View.class)` will be displayed in output.

 ```java
 @Data